rtCamp/nginx-helper/readme.txt

 To use it:

 1. Go to Nginx Helper → Settings → WooCommerce Options.
-2. Tick “Purge product cache on product updates”.
+2. Tick “Purge product cache on updates”.

 This ensures customers always see up-to-date stock status and product information without stale cache.